TejasNaik24/Tejas-Naik-Resume/README.md

 - Clean and modern design.
 - Easy to customize and tailor for different job applications.
-- Sections for technical skills, work experience, projects, and education.
+- Sections for technical skills, experience, projects, and education.
 - Structured layout to emphasize key information.

 ## Resume Structure